Find Trade Colleges

 Omaha, NE

-Creighton University did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #10 on the list.
-Located in the large city of Omaha, Creighton is a private not-for-profit school with a medium-sized student population.
+With a ranking of #10, Creighton University did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
+Located in the city of Omaha, Creighton is a private not-for-profit college with a moderately-sized student population.

-Full Allied Health Professions at Creighton University Report
+Read full report on Allied Health Professions at Creighton University

 Best Allied Health Professions Colleges in the Plains States Region